 actively promote yourself in the wired job market, you'll need to

-learn what kind of resume file will work most effectively for you.
+learn what kind of eletrinic resume file (in addition to MS Word) will work most effectively for you.

 Text Resumes: The Ugly Duckling

 "universally-compatible" text – the format of choice for large

 companies that process resumes electronically.
 Many employers who

 post online ads specifically ask for ASCII (or plain text) resumes.